Addressing a toxic workplace to rebuild relationships and productivity

 - Managers, supervisors, union officials, labour relations and human resources professionals responsible for employee relations

 - Teams working to re-build workplace trust after a significant event

 Anne Grant has practised as a full time mediator and conflict resolution professional since 1994.
 Anne’s dispute resolution practice includes extensive mediation of labour and civil disputes.
 She specializes in the assessment and restoration of poisoned work environments as well as conducting a range of workplace investigations.
-Currently she is the lead facilitator for the Queen’s IRC Labour Relations Foundations and Mastering Fact-Finding and Investigation programs, and Past President of the ADR Institute of Ontario.
+Currently she is the lead facilitator for the Queen’s IRC Labour Relations Foundations, Mastering Fact-Finding and Investigation, and Workplace Restoration programs, and Past President of the ADR Institute of Ontario.

 Read the full bio for Anne Grant